Margarett Best: Politics

-A member of the Ontario Legislature since 2007, she was appointed Minister of Consumer Services in October 2011, following her re-election to the Ontario Legislature as MPP, Scarborough-Guildwood.

-She was first elected in 2007, and appointed as the Minister of Health Promotion and Sport, which supported a wide range of programs and services that include chronic disease prevention, physical activity, sport participation, injury prevention and mental wellness.
+Best was first elected to the Legislative Assembly of Ontario in the 2007 Ontario election.
+She was appointed Minister of Health Promotion and Sport by Dalton McGuinty.

 In 2008, she introduced legislation banning smoking in cars when children were present.
 The Bill called the Smoke-Free Ontario Amendment Act imposed a fine of $250 for transgressors.

-In August 2010, the name of the Ministry of Health Promotion and Sport was changed to include sports as part of the Ministry's name to reflect the fact that sport was a key component of her Ministerial responsibilities.
-She was the lead Minister and a key part of the team led by Premier Dalton McGuinty in Ontario's successful bid for the 2015 Pan/Parapan American Games.
+She was the lead minister in Ontario's successful bid for the 2015 Pan American Games and the 2015 Parapan American Games.

-Best was re-elected 2011.
-The result was significant because it made her the first Black / African-Canadian woman to be re-elected to the Provincial Legislature in the Province of Ontario.
-Following the election, she was appointed as Minister of Consumer Services by Dalton McGuinty.
+Best was re-elected in the 2011 election.
+She was the first African-Canadian woman to be re-elected to the Provincial Legislature in the Province of Ontario.
+Following the election, she was appointed Minister of Consumer Services.

-In her capacity as Minister of Consumer Services, she introduced Bill 82, The Wireless Services Agreements Act, 2012, an Act to strengthen consumer protection with respect to consumer agreements relating to wireless services accessed from a cellular phone, smart phone or any other similar mobile device.
-The Bill died when Premier Dalton McGuinty prorogued the Ontario Legislature in October 2012.
-Best also did extensive work on reform of the Condominium Act, including developing the framework for legislative reform of the Act and led the consultation process.
-She worked on the amendments to the Not for Profit Business Corporations Act; and the reform of the Delegated Administrative Authorities Act, which was introduced as part of the 2012 Budget Bill.
-She introduced several consumer protection initiatives.
+In her capacity as Minister of Consumer Services, she introduced Bill 82, The Wireless Services Agreements Act, 2012, an act to strengthen consumer protection with respect to consumer agreements relating to wireless services accessed from a cellular phone, smartphone or any other similar mobile device.
+The bill died when McGuinty prorogued the Ontario Legislature in October 2012.
+Best also did extensive work on reforming the Condominium Act, including developing the framework for legislative reform of the act and leading the consultation process.
+She worked on the amendments to the Not for Profit Business Corporations Act and the Delegated Administrative Authorities Act, which was introduced as part of the 2012 budget.

 She was a member of the Health Education and Social Policy Committee and the Legislation and Regulation Committee of the 39th and 40th Parliament of Ontario, and she sat on the Poverty Reduction Committee of the 39th Parliament of Ontario.

-In February 2013, she was appointed as parliamentary assistant to the Minister of Education by the new premier Kathleen Wynne.
+In February 2013, she was appointed parliamentary assistant to the Minister of Education by the new premier Kathleen Wynne.
 Her exclusion from Wynne's first cabinet was initially reported as a demotion for political reasons, although it was later revealed that Best had asked to have her duties reduced for undisclosed health reasons.

-On June 27, 2013, she announced her resignation as a MPP.
+On June 27, 2013, she announced her resignation as MPP.

+Awards and recognition

+In 2006, Best was awarded the African Canadian Achievement Award.
+She was awarded another African Canadian Achievement Award in 2011 for excellence in politics.